-During the current ITU-D study period 2010-2014, Question 24/2 was established and was in charge of ICT and Climate Change.
+During the current ITU-D study period 2010-2014, Question 24/2 was established and was dealing with ICT and Climate Change.
 The work conducted within this study period has led to a report (and annexes) and a recommendation.
 In order to achieve all this work, Q24/2 launched an ITU-D questionnaire the answers of which were quite helpful.
 The report as proposed by Q24/2 is technical in nature and highlights the challenges that developed and developing countries face and will face in the near/far future.
 It provides definitions of certain terms related to the question, demonstrates the linkages between ICT and Climate Change.
-It shows that climate Monitoring is essential and efforts would be undertaken to reduce HGH.Climate change is irreversible on the long term, but some aspects in ICT matters could be improved, and it is our responsibility to moderate the rise of the temperatures.

-Therefore, taking into account this work, the continuation of Question 24/2 would be focused on the development of guidelines, best practices for the purpose of implementing national policies and related measures to facilitate the use of ICT to combat climate change challenges.
-In addition, it is necessary to help countries invest more in meteorology monitoring services in order to prevent extreme events that could be devastating as better prediction would costs relatively little and helps reduce the carnage caused by floods, droughts and tropical cyclones.
-It is also proposed that a toolkit be developed based on real figures showing the effect of reduced energy consumption and the benefit of ICT.
+It shows that climate Monitoring is essential and efforts would be undertaken to reduce greenhouse gas emissions (GHG).
+Studies have shown that climate change is irreversible on the long term, and some aspects in ICT matters could be improved, while noting that the human activity is mainly responsible for the rise of the temperatures..Therefore, taking into account this work, the continuation of Question 24/2 would be focused on the development of guidelines, best practices for the purpose of implementing national policies and related measures to facilitate the use of ICT to combat climate change challenges.
 Innovative ICT-enabled strategies to tackle climate change adaptation and mitigation on the long-term would be promoted as well as more robust, affordable and reliable green ICT operating in difficult meteorological conditions (hot weather, high humidity…).

 In addition, the continuation of Q24/2 would take advantage of last IPCC Publication published 11 th November 2013: Climate Change 2013The Physical Science Basis Working Group I Contribution to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, Summary for Policymakers.
 Further detailed interim reports will be published in 2014.
 The final Synthesis Report (SYR) of the Fifth Assessment Report will be considered in Copenhagen, Denmark, on 27-31 October 2014.

+3. Complementarity between ITU-D and ITU-R and ITU-T concerning activities on climate change

+The three ITU sectors are fully engaged within climate change activities, and each sector has its own specificity.

+PP-Resolution 182 (Guadalajara 2010) on “the role of telecommunications/information and communication technologies on climate change and the protection of the environment” describes the global framework of the ITU work, quoting both ITU-T SG 5 and ITU-D SG 2 Q 24/2.

+WTSA-Resolution 73 (Dubai 2012) defines the global responsibility of the ITU work on climate change has been allocated to ITU-T Study Group 5

-3 Expected output
+4. Expected output